Can an AI agent hit a moving target?: An AI Learning Framework with a DRL Algorithm

-and the next period action $a'$ is assumed to follow the actor network $\mu(s|\theta^\mu)$ at that time \footnote{It needs not be the same as the true policy.}.
+and the next period action $A'$ is assumed to follow the actor network $\mu(S|\theta^\mu)$ at that time.\footnote{It need not be the same as the true policy.}

-This TD target means that if following the subjective belief formed at that time, what would the best outcome be given a state-action pair chosen.
+Intuitively, TD targets represent the best possible returns learning agents receive following a state-action pair and their subjective beliefs.

-Learning agent's value function is updated to minimise the TD error.
-In neural science research, it is revealed that dopamine neuron firing rate in the brain resembles the TD error sequence during learning \citep{Botvinick2019}.
-This also inspires further research in neural science to model decision-making in connection with reinforcement learning algorithms.
+Neural science research shows that the dopamine neuron firing rates in the brain resemble the TD error sequence during learning \citep{Botvinick2019}.
+This motivates research in neural science to model decision-making in connection with RL algorithms.

-As highlighted in Section \ref{section_intro} Introduction, exploration plays a crucial rule ensuring that the learning agent collects a wide range of information.
-To ensure that the agent explores its environment and tries out new actions, an exploratory policy is adopted and takes the following form,